Volcano erupts in Pacific, West Coast under tsunami advisory

 Satellite images showed a huge eruption, a plume of ash, steam and gas rising like a mushroom above the blue Pacific waters.

-The Tonga Meteorological Services said a tsunami warning was declared for all of the archipelago, and data from the Pacific Tsunami Warning Center showed waves of 80 centimeters (2.7 feet) had been detected.
+The Tonga Meteorological Services said a tsunami warning was declared for all of the archipelago, and data from the Pacific tsunami center showed waves of 80 centimeters (2.7 feet) had been detected.

+In Hawaii, Alaska and along the U.S. Pacific coast, residents were asked to move away from the coastline to higher ground and pay attention to specific instructions from their local emergency management officials, said Dave Snider, tsunami warning coordinator for the National Tsunami Warning Center in Palmer, Alaska.

+“We don’t issue an advisory for this length of coastline as we’ve done — I’m not sure when the last time was — but it really isn’t an everyday experience,” he said.
+“I hope that elevates the importance and severity for our citizens.”

 Residents of American Samoa were alerted of the tsunami warning by local broadcasters as well as church bells that rang territory-wide.
 An outdoor siren warning system was out of service.
 Those living along the shoreline quickly moved to higher ground.